brucecoddington/mixtape/readme.md

 * `grunt debug`
 ** Cleans the project
 ** Runs the application JavaScript through JSHint.
+** Compiles the Less into CSS
 ** Compiles the JavaScript via RequireJS Optimizer.
-** Compiles the Less into CSS
 ** Minifies the CSS.
-** Runs the JasmineBDD specs and displays the results.
-** Creates the Docco documentation.
+** Compiles the jade templates

 * `grunt assemble`
 ** Does everything in the 'debug' task
-** Minifies the optimized JavaScript
+** Concatenates the compiled JS with Almond.js
 ** Assembles and packages the application.